alexch/codelikethis/public/lessons/server_side_javascript/hello_express.md

 - run `npm install express` to load the *express* package into this project

-- Launch the Visual Studio Code text editor and open this `code` directory
+- Launch the Visual Studio Code text editor and open this `hello-express` directory

 - Inside this directory make a file named `server.js` and fill it with the following code: